 For a long time now we’ve been hearing about the potential for marketing data and technology to take our businesses to the next level.
 But one question many marketers have is: If everyone has access to these same tools and innovations, how do you differentiate your product, your brand, or your campaign?

-To find out, we spoke to three companies that are already using data and technology to make more relevant, effective, and personalised marketing campaigns that help them stand out from the pack.
+To find out, we spoke to three companies that are already using data and technology to make more relevant, effective, and personalized marketing campaigns that help them stand out from the pack.

 Building the right creative